How to choose an online community platform (in 2025)

 Keep these rules in mind when you’re asking yourself, “Is this platform easy to use?”

-- Who is your Ideal Member Persona (IMP)?
-The platform should be easy for your members and you to use from day one.
+- The platform should be easy for your members and you to use from day one.

 - Your community is an extension of your brand.
 The platform should let you customize the look and feel to ensure that your members have a seamless brand experience.